C.J. Abrams Player Props: Nationals vs. Reds

-C.J.
-Abrams -- batting .324 in his past 10 games -- will be in action for the Washington Nationals against the Cincinnati Reds, with Luke Weaver on the mound, on July 3 at 6:05 PM ET.
+On Tuesday, C.J.
+Abrams (batting .286 in his past 10 games) and the Washington Nationals face the Cincinnati Reds, whose starting pitcher will be Brett Kennedy.
+First pitch is at 11:05 AM ET.

-He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Phillies.
+He had a hitless performance in his previous game (0-for-4) against the Reds.

 C.J.
 Abrams Game Info & Props vs. the Reds